someonerandomokie-cpu/LANGUAGE_GAME/README.md

 ## LangVoyage — interactive language learning through story

-A React + Vite single-page app with an optional Node/Express backend that generates short, punchy plots and 100-line interactive dialogues using an LLM provider.
+A React + Vite single-page app with an optional Node/Express backend that generates stories and 100-line interactive dialogues using an LLM provider for users learning any of 15 existing languages.
 By default it can use OpenAI.
-Choices appear at important moments only (about every 5 lines) and are in the target language with no English options.
+Choices appear at important moments (every 5-7 lines).
+They can be in the target language with no English options; as plot-changing options; simple random options.
 Lessons teach a small vocab pack with TTS.

 Key features
 - Avatar creation, genres (up to 3), language selection